 PSD2 requires that banks enable AIS and PIS access to the user’s account, regardless of whether there is an agreement between them and a specific TPP.
 That way, the TPP will be able to obtain data from bank accounts with the consent of the consumer directly.
 A TPP can be both a classic financial institution and a digital economy service provider such as Google or Amazon.

 Handling of unauthorized transactions

 If the consumer determines that such a transaction has been completed, the provider is deemed fully liable.
 They need to return the transaction amount immediately.
 The consumer needs to report an unauthorized transaction of the service provider no later than within 13 months from the date of debiting the account or from the date of the transaction.

 These four aspects of the PSD2 Directive make it one of the most effective regulatory acts in the recent history of the financial market.
 Technological innovation has caused a major disruption on the financial services market and new provider types – including fintech startups – will now have the freedom to innovate without putting consumers at risk.

 We support fintech companies on the quest to changing the finance sector.
-If you’re looking for quality software development services, reach out to us – we have plenty of experience in delivering digital products for this exciting industry.
+If you’re looking for a company that helps startup, reach out to us – we have plenty of experience in delivering digital products for this exciting industry.